andreif/andreif.github.io/_posts/2024-03/2024-03-16-aws-profles-via-sso.md

 aws sso login --sso-session $name
 ```

-As the guide mentions, the configuration can be set manually too in `~/.aws/config` file, which can be more efficiently done via script if the number of profiles is large, or if they need to be regularly updated/synced.
+As the guide mentions, the configuration can be set manually too in `~/.aws/config` file.
+This can be done more efficiently via a script if the number of profiles is large, or if they need to be regularly updated/synced.

 Let's make a Python script to generate current profiles.